My own ActiveMQ Artemis Cheat Sheet

 ...

-The addresses tag will be moved to an external directory in each host.
+For example, we could move the addresses tag to an external directory in each host.
 The live and backup brokers

 of the same host will share an addresses.xml